ksayre88/k-say/README.md

 # k-say
 Wordpress Plugin that queries chatGPT with a specific question generated from user input.
+It defaults to three text fields and an input.
+Add your own query for the AI to answer!
 Your chatGPT API key should be set within wp-config.php.

 ChatGPT can walk you through the steps of adding this plugin to your wordpress.